boyski/pmaudit/README.md

 Imagine you have a proprietary code base and contracts with various customers to provide source code for what you sell them.
-Not every customer gets every product: customer A has a contractual right to source for products X and Y while customer B gets source for Z. If the build of a product produces the list of files involved in making it as a side effect, that list can be used with tar or zip to make up a minimal but guaranteed-complete source package.
+Not every customer gets every product: customer A has a contractual right to source for products X and Y while customer B gets Y and Z. If the build of a product derives the set of files involved in making it as a side effect, that list can be used with tar or zip to make up a minimal but guaranteed-complete source package.

 ### Dependency Analysis